yangjibruce/Jellyfinmoreplayer/README.md

-# Jellyfinmoreplayers
+# Jellyfinmoreplayer - New Version
 This script enables Jellyfin to support external players such as PotPlayer, VLC, IINA, NPlayer, MXPlayer, and Infuse Player.
-The implementation is based on and improved from the original script JellyfinMorePlayer https://greasyfork.org/zh-CN/scripts/481318-jellyfinmoreplayer/discussions/241101.
+The implementation is based on and improved from the original script JellyfinMorePlayer https://greasyfork.org/zh-CN/scripts/481318-jellyfinmoreplayer .
 We extend our thanks to the original author for their contribution.

 ✅ Tested on Jellyfin for Windows version 10.10.7.
 Other platforms should follow a similar process.